-This Youth Month may not be about celebrating, but is rather a manifesto for young people to START.
-You don’t have to go at it alone, below is a list of youth initiatives and support organisations working to empower young entrepreneurs in all spheres.
+This Youth Month is not just about celebrating but is a manifesto for young people to START.
+You don’t have to go at it alone.
+Below is a list of youth initiatives and support organizations working to empower young entrepreneurs in all spheres.

 1. Harambee Youth Employment Accelerator (Youth Job Seekers)

-Harambee Youth Employment Accelerator is an accelerator programme that helps thousands of young South Africans to acquire skills that enable them to get and keep a job.
+Harambee Youth Employment Accelerator is an accelerator program that helps thousands of young South Africans acquire skills that enable them to get and keep a job.
 It’s a free opportunity for unemployed job seekers.

-They also aid the SME sector through offering subsidised fees, post placement support and a HR Toolkit.
-They are currently working with Funzi during Covid-19, offering free and premium courses on their website where the youth can register and upskill themselves in the areas of Professionalism, Hygiene and Community.
+They also aid the SME sector by offering subsidized fees, post-placement support, and an HR Toolkit.
+They are currently working with Funzi during COVID-19, offering free and premium courses on their website where the youth can register and upskill themselves in areas such as Professionalism, Hygiene, and Community.

 2. GirlCode (Female Coders)

 GirlCode is a social enterprise that empowers young girls and women in the field of technology and coding.
-They run various initiatives the first being GirlCoder, a programme which focuses on teaching coding and robotic skills to primary and high school girls.
+They run various initiatives, including GirlCoder, a program that focuses on teaching coding and robotic skills to primary and high school girls.

-They also offer workshop and vacation work where they teach coding skills to unemployed women and university/college female students.
-GirlCode has an annual hackathon that aims to spotlight female tech talent who are currently studying an IT related course.
+They also offer workshops and vacation work where they teach coding skills to unemployed women and university/college female students.
+GirlCode has an annual hackathon that aims to spotlight female tech talent who are currently studying an IT-related course.

-“Become distinct and realise that post COVID-19, the jobs economy will be replaced by the skills economy and you need to capacitate with a skill set that can be commercialised.”- Danie Jacobs, Founder and Executive Director of Young Entrepreneurs
+“Become distinct and realize that post-COVID-19, the jobs economy will be replaced by the skills economy and you need to capacitate with a skill set that can be commercialized.” – Danie Jacobs, Founder and Executive Director of Young Entrepreneurs

 3. Digify Africa (Digital Marketing Mavericks)